 you end up discovering the best in yourself.

 When the animal communicator arrived the troubled cat did something very unexpected.
-Much to the surprise of the caregiver, the previously hissing, violent, angry cat visibly relaxed and became docile.
+Much to the surprise of everyone present, the previously hissing, savage, wild beast visibly relaxed and became docile.
 This was the first sign that Diablo was not innately violent to the core, as many had presumed.

-The communicator spent time connecting with Diablo, asking him questions and receiving answers.
-She then began by telling the caregiver that the cat did not like the name Diablo and resented being associated with anything diabolical.
-He also found it humiliating when the guide leading the visitors each day would stop in front of his enclosure and tell others what a horrible and sad life the cat had experienced, and how angry and violent he was so they would stay away from him.
+The communicator spent time asking Diablo questions and receiving answers silently.
+She then began telling the caregiver the cat did not like the name Diablo and resented being associated with anything diabolical.
+Diablo also found it humiliating when the guide leading the visitors each day would stop in front of his enclosure and tell others what a horrible and sad life the cat had experienced, and how angry and violent he was, cautioning to stay away from him.